-15. How can parents become involved in the life of the school?
+16. How can parents become involved in the life of the school?

 Many parents are involved in the school as members of the active PTFA which supports learning in a variety of ways.
 The school has special events within the curriculum which need the support of parents and volunteers to make them successful.
 Volunteers help within the school in a many ways e.g. hearing pupils read, tidying the school grounds, etc. Parents are invited to worship assemblies through the term and families are welcome to attend Friday 'Read to Me' sessions.
-A weekly Reading café is run for reluctant readers and their parents.
 Parents are welcome to discuss their child's additional needs with the class teacher and may be supported by the SENCO to ensure provision is optimal.